High-performance CUDA GPU miner for HTN (Hoohash V110).

 Not directly.
 Use the HTN Stratum Bridge.

-and stratum+tcps
+stratum+tcp and stratum+tcps supported.

 See the HTN Wiki guide.